shuyu-wang/GanDTI/README.md

 # GanDTI

-This repo contains code for our paper " GanDTI: a Simplified Neural Network for Drug-Target Interaction Prediction" by Shuyu Wang*, Peng Shan
+This repo contains the code for our paper " GanDTI: a Simplified Neural Network for Drug-Target Interaction Prediction"

+by Shuyu Wang*, Peng Shan

 we report GanDTI, an end-to-end deep learning model for both interaction classification and binding affinity prediction tasks.
 This model employs the compound graph and protein sequence data.
 It only consists of a graph neural network, an attention module and a multiple-layer perceptron, yet outperforms the state-of-the art methods on the DUD-E, human, and bindingDB benchmark datasets.
 This demonstrates our refined model is highly effective and efficient for DTI prediction and provides a new strategy for performance improvement.